 - Joseph Labuz (University of Minnesota)

 Experiments on strength and softening response of rock

 - Tomasz Hueckel (Duke University)

-If you wish to share your work with the attendees and the experts during the dedicated evening sessions with a 5-minute presentation, please send a title and a 300-word abstract to email@example.com.
+If you wish to share your work with the attendees and the experts during the dedicated evening sessions, please send a title and a 300-word abstract to firstname.lastname@example.org.

 Prof. Lyesse Laloui, Prof. Alessio Ferrari